Flow Agentic Accounting

 This approach is workable when you have a small number of entities (typically fewer than five), minimal intercompany activity, low reporting frequency, and a finance team that actively maintains the model.

 It starts to break down when you add multiple currencies, frequent reclassifications, investor reporting, board packs, or more than 10 entities.
+When it does break down, it usually shows up in one of these ways:

 • Broken or outdated formulas after a new account is added